SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 7. Next, after this Converter step, go ahead and add a new flow step.

 <br>![](../ex3/images/ex162-3-14.png)
-8. Select the 'Content Modifier' step in this dialog that pops out.
+8. Select the '**Content Modifier**' step in this dialog that pops out.

 <br>![](../ex3/images/ex162-3-15.png)
 <br>